-Cat returns to New Jersey home after being missing for more than 2 years
+Prodigal cat returns to N.J. home after 2 years — thanks to Facebook

 "I went to get him at midnight, he never came back," recalled Susan Zelitsky.

-Her family's 16-year-old brown Tabby cat, Jimmy, disappeared from their yard on Sept.
-13, 2014.
-They were devastated.
+They were devastated their indoor cat, who would often follow the family around outside, had vanished.

+The family tried everything it could to bring Jimmy home, placing posters around town, calling three police departments and reaching out to shelters.

-Then, about 2 weeks ago, a Facebook page — Lost West Milford Pets — posted images of a cat that looked familiar.
+The trail went cold until two weeks ago, when a Facebook page — Lost West Milford Pets — posted images of a cat that looked familiar.
 A friend forwarded them to Zelitsky.

 "We were so shocked," Zelitsky.